 Welcome to the Registrar's Office

 Be sure to familiarize yourself with the content in our webpages in addition to your Stellic and Banner SSB profiles.
 Whether you are requesting a transcript, proof of enrollment, switching classes, or ready to declare your major or minor - most of our services and forms are available online and can be processed electronically.
 Our staff are available in person, by phone, or email.
-We look forward to supporting you in your academic endeavors this year!
+We look forward to supporting your academic endeavors!

 WHY IS IT IMPORTANT TO APPLY?